Anders (political party): History

 In the late 1960s and the early 1970s, the tensions between the different communities in Belgium rose and there were disagreements within the liberal movement as well.
 In 1972, the unitary PVV-PLP was split into separate a Flemish and a Francophone parties.
 On Flemish side, under the guidance of Frans Grootjans, Herman Vanderpoorten and Willy De Clercq, the PVV was created, on Walloon side Milou Jeunehomme became the head of the PLP and Brussels got its own but totally disintegrated liberal party landscape.
 Willy De Clercq became the first chairman of the independent Party of Freedom and Progress (Partij voor Vrijheid en Vooruitgang, PVV).
 De Clercq, together with Frans Grootjans and Herman Vanderpoorten, set out the lines for the new party.
-This reform was coupled an Ethical Congress, on which the PVV adopted very progressive and tolerant stances regarding abortion, euthanasia, adultery, homosexuality and gender equality.
+This reform was coupled an Ethical Congress, on which the PVV adopted progressive and tolerant stances regarding abortion, euthanasia, adultery, homosexuality, and gender equality.

 In 1982, the 29-year-old reformer Guy Verhofstadt became the chairman of the party, and even was Deputy Prime Minister and Minister of Budget from 1986 to 1988.
 Annemie Neyts succeeded him as chairman, becoming the first female party chairman.
 In 1989, Verhofstadt once more became the chairman of the PVV, after his party had been condemned to the opposition by the Christian People's Party (CVP) in 1987.
 In 1992, the PVV was reformed into the Flemish Liberals and Democrats (Vlaamse Liberalen en Democraten, VLD) under the impulse of Verhofstadt.
 Although the VLD was the successor of the PVV, many politicians with democratic nationalist or socialist roots joined the new party.
 Notable examples are Jaak Gabriëls, then-president of the Flemish People's Union, and Hugo Coveliers.
-From the early 1990s, the VLD advanced in every election, only to get in government following the 1999 general election when the VLD became the largest party.
-Guy Verhofstadt became Prime Minister and Patrick Dewael became Minister-President of Flanders.
-They were both at the head of a coalition of liberals, social democrats and greens.
+From the early 1990s, the VLD advanced in every election, only to get in government following the 1999 Belgian federal election when the VLD became the largest party.
+Verhofstadt became Prime Minister of Belgium and Patrick Dewael became Minister-President of Flanders.
+They were both at the head of a coalition of liberals, social democrats, and greens.

 2007 elections

+The logo for the party when it was known as Open VLD.

 Before the 2007 general election, the VLD participated in a cartel with Vivant and Liberal Appeal.
 In February 2007, it decided to cease the cartel and start operating under the name Open VLD.
-On the 10 June 2007 general elections, Open VLD won 18 out of 150 seats in the Chamber of Representatives and five out of 40 seats in the Senate.
+On 10 June 2007, Open VLD won 18 out of 150 seats in the Chamber of Representatives and five out of 40 seats in the Senate.